Deshan-Chandima/Suki-DiscordBot/README.md

 You should see:

 ```
-We are Ready to go in, <YourBotName>
+We are Ready to go in, Suki
 ```

 ---